Painting your house is always a big deal.

 If you follow your own common sense, then that can help you decide on which to paint first.

 What To Look for When Buying a Good Trim Paint?

-When painting the trims and baseboards, you should not use your regular wall paint.
+When painting or staining the trims and baseboards, you should not use your regular wall paint.